orhangazi/gameos/README.md

 # GameOS
-An operating system designed by gamers, for gamers.
+An operating system developed by gamers, for gamers.